DIY SHAMPOO. WHY I DON’T REALLY DO IT

 The slightly longer answer

-The recipe I have included in my book is perfect for babies and small children.
-You might love it too, depending on your hair type and how fussy you are 😉 I have tried every single combination of ingredients; my usual offenders (castile soap, aloe vera gel, rose water, coconut oil etc) and fresh food ingredients like coconut milk, avocado and egg.
+I will openly admit that the recipe I have included in my book is better suited to babies and children and those with short, ‘easy’ hair.
+You might love it, depending on your hair type and how fussy you are, or you might not 😉 I have tried every single combination of ingredients; my usual offenders (castile soap, aloe vera gel, rose water, coconut oil etc) and fresh food ingredients like coconut milk, avocado and egg.
 I just haven’t found a combination I am personally happy with for my hair.

 Water quality plays a role in results too (even with commercial lower toxin brands).
 The results I get from filtered versus unfiltered varies greatly.
 I have tried the ‘no-poo’ method, which basically involves not washing your hair with shampoo, and allowing your body’s natural oils to do their thing.
 I tried that for about 8 weeks in the summer of 2015, and it just didn’t work for me.
 Perhaps I could have tried for longer?
 I just didn’t have it in me – I enjoy fresh hair too much!